Skip to main content

 Scope and Contents

-Photograph of two male acrobats performing on a motorbike.
-The motorbike has a flag on the handle bars marked 'Bros Barr' (Brothers Barr).
+Photograph of a man lying down on a motorbike seat with his legs extended upwards holding another man on his feet.
+The motorbike has a flag on the handle bars marked 'Bros Barr'.
 The Brothers Barr were Thomas and Charles Barr, originally miners, of Lochgelly, Fifeshire.
 They were also later billed as the Aberdonians.
 The brothers are performing in front of a lorry marked Moxon's Circus.
-Moxon's Circus is recorded as travelling in 1928 and 1929 in the World's Fair.

 Business Records, 1 March 1923